antonmi/Strom/README.md

 sum_pairs = Strom.Transformer.new(:numbers, function, nil)
 ```

-The splitter will split the `:numbers` stream into two streams: `:odd` and `:even`
+The splitter will split the `:numbers` stream into two streams: `:odd` and `:even`.

 ```elixir
 splitter = Strom.Splitter.new(:numbers, %{odd: &(rem(&1, 2) == 1), even: &(rem(&1, 2) == 0)})
 ```

 Ok, it's almost done.
-One thing that you may have noticed - the sources produces `:numbers1` and `:number2` streams.
+One thing that you may have noticed - the sources produce `:numbers1` and `:number2` streams.
-However the round-robin composite operates with the `:first` and `:second` streams.
-One should simple rename the streams in flow.
+However, the round-robin composite operates with the `:first` and `:second` streams.
+One should simply rename the streams in flow.

-For consistency there is the `Renamer` component:
+There is the `Renamer` component:

 ```elixir
 renamer = Strom.Renamer.new(%{numbers1: :first, numbers2: :second})
 ```

 Ok.
-Now we are ready to combine all the components.
+Now, we are ready to combine all the components.
 There will be another composite.
 ```elixir
 final_composite = [
   source1,